msarson/ZipTools-for-Clarion/docs/ZipApiWrapper.md

 ## Usage Example

-This class is typically used internally by the higher-level classes (`CZipClass`, `ZipWriterClass`, and `ZipReaderClass`), but can be used directly for more advanced operations:
+This class is typically used internally by the higher-level classes (`ZipToolsClass`, `ZipWriterClass`, and `ZipReaderClass`), but can be used directly for more advanced operations:

 ```clarion
 MyZipApi ZipApiWrapper